 “The heady aroma from a freshly opened jar and the sensation that comes from nibbling one of the tiny husks are enough to induce mild euphoria.
 At first the spice delivers an intense citrus woodsy flavour, sweetish to begin with, then resinous, and then slightly acidic like lemon sherbet.
 It’s not hot….however, as the late American food guru Waverley Root wrote: ‘[it] lets itself be swallowed innocently and then smites you with a heat wave when you are off your guard'”

+Sichuan pepper contains a chemical called hydroxy-alpha-sanshool which is responsible for achieving this effect.
 For more on the chemistry behind this effect go to the Smithsonian website.